sveltia/sveltia-cms/README.md

 ### Better UX

-- Offering a modern, intuitive UI, with some inspiration from the Netlify/Decap CMS v3 prototype[^1].
+- Offering a modern, intuitive UI, with some inspiration from the Netlify CMS v3 prototype[^1].
 - Immersive dark mode[^2].
 - The screenshots above are worth a thousand words!

 ### Better performance

 - Built completely from scratch with Svelte rather than forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript; you can use it with any framework.
-- Using the GraphQL API for GitHub by default to fetch contents quickly at once, so showing and searching entries and media are instant.
-Saving entries and media is also much faster.
+- Using the GraphQL API for GitHub by default to quickly fetch contents at once, so that entries and media can be listed and searched instantly.
+This avoids the slowness and potential API rate limit violations caused by hundreds of requests with relation widgets[^14].
+- Saving entries and media is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
-- Caching Git files locally to speed up startup and reduce bandwidth.
+- Caching Git files locally to further speed up startup and reduce bandwidth.
 - Small footprint: less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
 And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 ### Better productivity